getlantern/lantern/README.md

 sudo ifconfig $DEVICE_NAME $DEVICE_IP netmask 255.255.255.0
 ```

-Replace system's name servers with `8.8.8.8` and `8.8.4.4`.
+Replace the vm's name servers with `8.8.8.8` and `8.8.4.4`.

 ```
 echo "nameserver 8.8.8.8" | sudo tee /etc/resolv.conf
 echo "nameserver 8.8.4.4" | sudo tee -a /etc/resolv.conf
 ```

-The easiest way to try the net.Dialer is by creating a transparent tunnel with
+The easiest way to try the `net.Dialer` is by creating a transparent tunnel
-an external host, in this example we are going to use the vm's host as external
+with an external host, in this example we are going to use the vm's host as
-host.
+external host.

 Modify the routing table to allow direct traffic with the name servers and with
 the external host.